MingiJeong/velo2cam_calibration/RLAB.md

 rosparam set /usb_cam/camera_frame_id usb_cam
 ```

+###  3. Setup the environment
-3. Setup properly the calibration board.
+Install properly the calibration board.
 Use clamps and have a sufficient distance off from the wall.

-4. Camera calibration
+### 4. Camera calibration
 You should see `open-cv` popup with 4 Aruco Markers and 4 center circles detected.
 Aruco Marker numbers are [[1,2],[3,4]] from the top.
 ```
 roslaunch velo2cam_calibration mono_pattern.launch camera_name:=/usb_cam image_topic:=image_raw frame_name:=usb_cam